Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

        ```

     2. Run  the following commands in succession to remove the interfaces from the HSM.
-       Deleting cray-dhcp-kea pod will prevent the interfaces from being re-created in the HSM.
+       Deleting cray-dhcp-kea pod prevents the interfaces from being re-created in the HSM.

        ```bash
        ncn-m001# kubectl delete -n services pod cray-dhcp-kea-6456f6bc5c-77sb4 ncn-m001# for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
        ```

 28. Add the MAC and IP addresses for `Node Maintenance Network` interfaces to the HSM.
-The ComponentID and IPAddress should be the values recorded from System B, and the MACAddress should be the value recorded from the blade in System A.
+The ComponentID and IPAddress must be the values recorded from the destination system, and the MACAddress must be the value recorded from the blade in the source system.

     ```bash
     `ComponentID: "x1005c3s0b0n0"`